Resource Lab

 Start with these reusable interaction patterns.

-Each resource includes a design rationale, live preview, and starter code you can copy, adapt, and use in your own learning experiences.
+Each resource includes a design rationale, live preview, and starter code or build guidance you can copy, adapt, and use in your own learning experiences.

 Exactly / Not exactly feedback cards